Packard Campus April 2011 Schedule

 “B” COMEDY DOUBLE FEATURE:

 LEAVE IT TO BLONDIE (Columbia, 1945)

 Dagwood and Blondie have each written checks for charity unaware the other has done so.
 To cover the amounts they enter a song-writing contest.
 Directed by Abby Berlin.
 With Arthur Lake and Penny Singleton.
 Comedy.
 Black & White, 75 min.

 When the wealthy Mrs. Cooper dies, she leaves instructions in her will for her two sons to find a suitable husband for their younger, tomboyish sister Geraldine.
 Directed by George Blair.
 With Jane Withers and Jimmy Lydon.
 Comedy.
 Black & White, 68 min.

 Friday, April 8 (7:30 p.m.)

 RED RIVER (United Artists, 1948)

 A young cowhand rebels against his rancher stepfather during a perilous cattle drive.
 Directed by Howard Hawks.
-With John Wayne and Montgomery Clift.
+With John Wayne, Montgomery Clift, Joanne Dru, Coleen Gray, John Ireland.
 Western adventure.
 Black & White, 133 min.
 Selected for the National Film Registry in 1990.

 Saturday, April 9 (7:30 p.m.)